 I remember some time before I even discovered the FBomb (my life must have been so meaningless…) I was thinking about sexism in music.
 I remember thinking, “I wonder why most music by women is all about how much they love their guys, and men’s music is all about hooking up with random, personality-less girls at parties?
 Women almost never treat men like meaningless objects in music, but men do all the time.”

 I tried to think of a song where women treat men like men treat them.
 The only one I could come up with was …

 Pop-Culture | Posted by Julie Z on 05/15/2011

 Emilíana Torrini (born May 16, 1977) is an Icelandic singer, best known for her 2009 single Jungle Drum, 1999 album Love in the Time of Science and for performing “Gollum’s Song”, during the ending credits of Peter Jackson’s film The Lord of the Rings: The Two Towers.

 Torrini grew up in Kópavogur, where, at the age of 7, she joined a choir as a soprano, until she went to opera school at the age of 15.
 In 1994, she became well-known in Iceland after winning the song competition of junior colleges in Iceland (Icelandic: Söngkeppni framhaldsskólanna), at the age of 17, singing “I Will Survive”.

 Her father is Italian and her mother is Icelandic.
-Because of name regulations in Iceland at the time, her father Salvatore Torrini had to change …
+Because of name regulations in Iceland at the time, her father Salvatore Torrini had …

 Pop-Culture | Posted by A. on 01/30/2011